nasa/Common-Metadata-Repository/access-control-app/docs/api.md

 Content-Type is a standard HTTP header that specifies the content type of the body of the request.
 Access Control only supports `application/json` as the representation type for data.

-#### <a name="echo-token-header"></a> Echo-Token Header

-All Access Control API operations require specifying a token obtained from URS or ECHO.
-The token should be specified using the `Echo-Token` header.

 #### <a name="authorization-header"></a> Authorization Header

-The token can alternatively be specified using the `Authorization: Bearer` header, and by specifying a Bearer token.
+All Access Control API operations require specifying a token obtained from Earthdata Login (EDL).
+The token should be specified using the `Authorization: Bearer` header followed by the EDL bearer token.
+For more information on obtaining an EDL bearer token, please reference the documentation [here](https://wiki.earthdata.nasa.gov/display/EL/How+to+Generate+a+User+Token).

 #### <a name="cmr-revision-id-header"></a> Cmr-Revision-Id Header